 Anorexia nervosa is caused by emotional issues.
 It's thus essential for these emotional issues to be fully addressed during therapy sessions.
 Rehab clinics recommend by Rehab 4 Addiction offer therapy techniques that are specifically designed to address the emotional issues that cause anorexia nervosa.

 These therapy techniques include cognitive and behaviour therapy, dietary counselling and psychotherapy.
-Cognitive and behavioural therapy (CBT) is particularly effective at treating anorexia nervosa because CBT helps you to identify, challenge and change unhelpful thoughts that contribute to your anorexia nervosa.
+Cognitive and behavioural therapy (CBT) is particularly effective in treating anorexia nervosa because CBT helps you to identify, challenge and change unhelpful thoughts that contribute to your anorexia nervosa.

 Many rehab clinics we recommend also offer family therapy.
 It's essential for your family to understand your issues with anorexia nervosa are caused by emotional issues, and family therapy seeks to achieve this aim.

 The estimated duration of your anorexia rehab is determined during an assessment at the beginning of your rehab programme.
 This assessment is conducted by a psychiatrist or team of psychiatrists.
 The psychiatrist will assess your personal circumstances and the severity of anorexia nervosa.
 You may begin to receive anorexia rehab treatment on an outpatient basis.
 In more severe cases, you will be admitted to a residential anorexia nervosa rehab clinic for around 30-60 days.

 What specialists are involved in an anorexia nervosa rehab?